 Consider the relationship with your communicative audience

-Your relationship with your consumers, co-workers or boss is also an element of choosing the right medium.
-If you want to communicate with your co-worker, chances are that some people would even be comfortable with WhatsApp.
+Your relationship with your consumers, co-workers, or boss is also an element of choosing the right medium.
+If you want to communicate with your co-workers, chances are that some people would even be comfortable with WhatsApp.

-However, for your consumers, it is more advisable to get your message across through emails or social media platforms, or custom mobile apps.
+However, for your consumers, it is more advisable to get your message across through emails using email marketing software, social media platforms, or custom mobile apps.

 Moreover, how you communicate with your boss also depends on the leadership styles that they have adopted.